polaris-gslb/polaris-gslb/README.md

 * Different ways to handle the "all-pool-members-down" situation(fallback):
     * return any configured end-points(ignore the health status)
     * refuse query
+* Automatic SOA serial
 * A single Health Tracker can serve multiple DNS resolvers running on different machines
 * LB configuration validation on start-up operations
-* Dynamic threads pool used for health checking
+* Elastic threads pool serving health checks
 * Asynchronous, non-blocking comms between the internal components

 See the [WIKI](https://github.com/polaris-gslb/polaris-core/wiki) for installation, configuration and other information.